Zettelkasten-Method/zettelkasten.de/content/posts/2022/02/embrace-dark-folgezettel-power.md

 This was what triggered my article [No, Luhmann was not about Folgezettel](https://zettelkasten.de/posts/luhmann-folgezettel-truth/) since in his now famous article *Kommunikation mit Zettelkästen* he wrote the following:

 > By creating links, we can, without too much work or paper invested, solve the problem of "multiple storage".
-Using this technique, **it is not important where a new note is placed.** If there is more than one possible place the decision is arbitrary since **the context can be captured by links.** (My emphasis, my translation of Luhmann (1993): _Kommunikation mit Zettelkästen_; [See here for a more word-by-word translation](http://luhmann.surge.sh/communicating-with-slip-boxes))
+Using this technique, **it is not important where a new note is placed.** If there is more than one possible place the decision is arbitrary since **the context can be captured by links.** (My emphasis, [my translation](https://zettelkasten.de/communications-with-zettelkastens/) of Luhmann (1993): _Kommunikation mit Zettelkästen_; for a more word-by-word translation by Manfred Kühn, [see here](http://luhmann.surge.sh/communicating-with-slip-boxes))

 Luhmann himself remarked the *functional equivalence* of the connection created by the relative placement of a note (parent--child-relationship) and the connection created by a link.